jon-jacky/Piety/editors/edsel.md

 easy access to both  Python and the editor command language, as well as redirection and scripting.

-**edsel** divides the screen to show one or more editor windows at the top, and a command interpreter for editor commands or Python at the bottom.
-You can edit modules and write them out, then use the Python interpreter to import or reload modules, call their functions, and inspect and update their data structures.
-Or, you can bypass the file system and run Python scripts directly from editor buffers, or execute Python statements from selected text in any buffer, or import or reload an entire module from a buffer.

 **edsel** serves as the programmers' user interface to the Piety system.
 By providing text editing, a shell and a window manager, it comprises a minimal but self-contained Python